FranzDiebold/ng2d-quiz-app/quiz-server/README.md

 The requirement for the backend is to serve the questions and answers in a *randomized* order, while being stateless at the same time.
 This is achieved by using a random seed:
-The [QuizApp](../quiz-app/) client app generates a random seed on start-up, which is kept constant over the entire client app lifetime.
+The [QuizApp](../quiz-app) client app generates a random seed on start-up, which is kept constant over the entire client app lifetime.
 This seed is sent with every request and used for shuffling the questions and answers.

-## 🎯 API endpoints
+## :dart: API endpoints

 #### getQuizzesAndQuestions
 Retrieve all existing and active quizzes with their corresponding questions and answers.